Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Don’t forget to replace the URL with a link to the image you want to use as the default WordPress Gravatar.

-Below the code box, you will see insertion options.
+Below the code box, you will see some insertion options.
 If it isn’t already selected, then choose the ‘Auto Insert’ method so that the snippet will be automatically inserted and executed across your entire site.

 After that, open the ‘Location’ dropdown and click on ‘Run Everywhere.’